Job Networking Tips

-If your networking efforts don’t seem to be going anywhere, you may need to evaluate the quality of your network.
+If your networking efforts don’t seem to go anywhere, you may need to evaluate the quality of your network.
 Take some time to think about your network’s strengths, weaknesses, and opportunities.
-Without such an evaluation, there is little chance your network will adapt to your needs and your future goals.
+Without such an evaluation, there is little chance your network will adapt to your needs and future goals.
 You may not notice how bound you are to history, or how certain connections are holding you back.
 And you may miss opportunities to branch out and forge new ties that will help you move forward.

 Taking inventory of your network and where it is lacking is time well spent.
-If you feel your network is out of date, then it's time to upgrade!
-Your mere awareness of your needs will help you connect you with new and more relevant contacts and networks.
+If you feel your network is out of date, then it’s time to upgrade!
+Your mere awareness of your needs will help you connect with new and more relevant contacts and networks.

 Rate your network